ArduPilot/SoloScripts/Initial_Install_SidePilot.md

 5. If connected to Solo, your current firmware version will display, as well as the latest version available.
 You must have an internet connection.

 6. Select 'Download Firmware Update'.
 The package will be downloaded to your device.
 Once downloaded the 'First Time Bootloader' and 'Intall Update' buttons will become available.
-    * This may fail once or twice, simply select 'Download Firmware Update' again.
+    * If this fails, check your internet connection and try again.

 2. **Update px_uploader:** Before doing anything else, you must load the new `px_uploader.py` file onto the Solo's companion computer.
 This can be loaded with the SidePilot app's firmware update function really easily with a few clicks!
 Select 'First Time Bootloader'.
 This will copy over the correct files to the correct locations.
 Once complete, it will prompt you to reboot Solo.
 Simply turn Solo off and on.
 It will then reconnect to the controller and application after booting